ilkkao/snap-mutex/README.md

 # promise-mutex

-A promise based mutex micro-library for JavaScript
+A promise based mutex micro-library for JavaScript.
+API is optimized for async functions.

 ## Installation